-She nodded her head at him as she picked up his empty glass.
+She nodded as she picked up his empty glass.
 He dropped her wrist and swatted her on her backside playfully.
-“Well Miss Bessie, I will wait here for you; then we can use that room of yours for more funlater,” he winked at her.

 Charles raised his glass at her when she looked back at him.
 He continued to smile, looking her body up and down in appreciation.
 When he noticed her blush, he knew he had her convinced that he only wanted a good time.
 He would wait around here until he could go to her room, then he would get the answers he desired.
-She knew a lot more than she was letting on, but something had frightened her.
-Not something but someone.
+She knew a lot more than she was letting on, but something—someone—had frightened her.
 He was close.
 If he was near, then so was she.

 She watched him from the stairs.
-Her heart had not stopped beating fast since she seen him walk into the tavern.
-He was in danger and she had no way to warn him.
-If she did it would blow the cover she had worked so hard on, she was not going to lose what ground she had gained; just because her heart wanted to betray her.
+Her heart had not stopped racing since she’d seen him walk into the tavern.
+He was in danger, and she had no way to warn him.
+If she did, it would blow the cover she had worked so hard on, and she was not going to lose what ground she had gained just because her heart wanted to betray her.
 Why was he here?
 Didn’t he know Shears wanted him dead?
 Why was he so bent on trailing him?
 Was he looking for her too?
 That was only wishful thinking on her part, the kind of thinking that could only get her into trouble.
-He would want nothing to do with her, not after he knew her whole part in kidnapping him.
-Which he probably knows by now.
-After all she was captured by his soon to be brother-in- law.
+He would want nothing to do with her, not after he knew her part in kidnapping him, which he probably knew by then anyway.
+After all, she was captured by his brother-in-law.

 He looked healthy as if he had made a complete recovery.
 The bruises had disappeared from his face.
 He was even more handsome than she could imagine.

 She watched as Bessie stroked his arm and listened as he told Bessie he would join her in her room later.
 Well we will see about that, won’t we, Mr. Charmer?
-She planned to wait for him there.
+She planned to wait for him in Bessie’s bedchamber.